Have questions? Leave your message here or Schedule a quick call with our manager now

 The Rise of Hyperlocal Advertising

-Targeting advertising is what makes ads more relevant and effective.
-Modern technologies give advertisers the possibility to target users across the country, region, or city.
-This is important for the success of m-commerce campaigns, but local targeting, which is a more advanced technology, can be way more efficient.
+Targeted advertising is what makes ads more relevant and effective.
+Modern technologies give advertisers the ability to target users across a country, region, or city.
+This matters for the success of m-commerce campaigns, but local targeting, which is a more advanced technology, can be far more efficient.

-Using the information about the location of a mobile user, advertisers can target very definite segments of users.
-This type of targeting allows brick & mortar store owners to use mobile ads to attract clients at the moment when they are close to the point of sale.
-Meanwhile, the mobile commerce industry doesn’t use all the potential of geo-targeting, but this is going to change in the recent time.
+Using the location data of a mobile user, advertisers can target very specific segments of shoppers.
+This type of targeting allows brick & mortar store owners to use mobile ads to attract customers at the moment they are near the point of sale.
+The mobile commerce industry still hasn't fully tapped into the potential of geo-targeting, but adoption is expected to grow as more advertisers embrace this approach.

 Mobile Payments